magic-research/PLLaVA/README.md

 ### Install
-First you will need to set up the environment, and download some pretrained weights.
+First, you will need to set up the environment and download some pre-trained weights.

 This repo is built up using [transformers](https://github.com/huggingface/transformers) for model construction along with [accelerate](https://github.com/huggingface/accelerate) for distributed training.
-Follow the instruction to install the needed environment.
+Follow the instructions to install the needed environment.

 0. Above all, the following environment set up is for python 3.10.
-If you choose to use conda for environment set up, we recommand creating the virtual environment with:
+If you choose to use conda for environment setup, we recommend creating the virtual environment with:
 ```bash
 conda create -n pllava python=3.10
 ```